 Consider a low bandwidth scenario and a backup account containing millions of files.
-When we launch InstantData on such an account, it can take very long (more than an hour) to download the index before InstantData can be used.
+When you launch InstantData on such an account, it can take very long (more than an hour) to download the index before InstantData can be used.

 - Launch InstantData from the Console or by using using a shared InstantData URL.

-- Locate the InstantData agent, typically in C:\Users\Administrator\AppData\Roaming\Redstor Backup Pro\InstantData\<version> where <version> is the SP version
+- Locate the InstantData agent, typically in C:\Users\Administrator\AppData\Roaming\Redstor Backup Pro\InstantData\<version> where <version> is the SP version.

 - Open a command prompt on the InstantData folder referred to above, and launch InstantData.exe as follows: